According to the Environmental Protection Agency or EPA

 shows to have high concentrations of Arsenic.
 Yes, in small amounts Arsenic poses no harmful effects for the human body.
 If one consumes a certain amount of Arsenic, it can become quite toxic.

 Barium is one of the more common elements, and is also one of the most reactive.
 It can be used in the coloring of fireworks, the production of fluorescent light bulbs and tiles.
 You can also find Barium in rat poison and in drill bits, which one can find in oil refineries.
 Humans can be unknowingly exposed to Barium through well water supplies and oil refineries as well.

 3. Cadmium (D006)

-According to a study, Cadmium is a natural metal, which you can find in the earth’s crust.
+, Cadmium is a natural metal, which you can find in the earth’s crust.
 It can be extracted when one produces metals, including Copper, Lead, and Zinc.
 Cadmium is a blue-grey soft metal, and it also has multiple uses.
 The soft metal can be used in the production of batteries, plastics, metal coatings, and pigments.
 Plus, you can also find this toxic metal among mushrooms, shellfish, mussels, cocoa powder, and dried seaweed.
 A human can also unknowingly ingest this through secondhand smoke.

 4. Chromium (D007)